mrkaleArduinoLib/gbj_exponential/README.md

 ## init()

 #### Description
-The method initiates all internal status flags of a class instance object to default values as they are right after power up of a microcontroller.
-It cause that the next measured value is not smoothed, because it is considered as starting value of a data series.
+The method initiates all internal resources of a class instance object to default values as they are right after creating a library instance object.
+* It cause that the next measured value is not smoothed, because it is considered as starting value of a data serie.

 #### Syntax
 	void init()